CortexIntelligentAutomation/CTX-Continuous-Integration/README.md

 * Import test cases on the package
 * Visualise previously executed test cases and test plans

-Once a flow has been imported:
+Once a flow or a subtask has been imported:
 * Further test cases may be defined, saved and executed
 * Test cases may be grouped into test plans that may be saved and executed